-Diastasis Rectus Abdominus is an abnormal separation of the rectus abdominus (“6-pack”) muscles that occurs from excessive, repetitive force on the connective tissue of the abdominal wall.
-While this condition is not unique to the pregnant individual, women who are pregnant are more vulnerable to this condition due to their hormonal environment combined with the excessive forward pressure being placed on the connective tissue from the growing uterus.
+Diastasis Rectus Abdominus is an abnormal separation of the rectus abdominus (“6-pack”) muscles that occur from the excessive, repetitive force on the connective tissue of the abdominal wall.
+While this condition is not unique to the pregnant individual, pregnant women are more vulnerable to this condition due to their hormonal environment combined with the excessive forward pressure placed on the connective tissue from the growing uterus.
 Some statistics report that 27% of women will have DRA in the 2nd trimester, 66% by the third trimester, and a recent study found 100% of women had DRA by 35 weeks pregnant.

-You may be able to tell if you have this condition if you notice a “doming” around your belly button especially when going from laying down to sitting up or when bending backwards slightly while standing.
+You may be able to tell if you have this condition if you notice a “doming” around your belly button, especially when going from lying down to sitting up or when bending backward slightly while standing.

 To see how to test yourself for this condition, watch this short video: Testing For DRA

 Typically when I encounter a pregnant mama with DRA, she’ll say one of the following things: